-These two Nobel Peace Prize Laureates have united for one final mission: to show the world how to live with joy, even in troubled times.
+These two Nobel Peace Prize Laureates united for one final mission: to show the world how to live with JOY, even in troubled times.

 We’re not making this stuff up!
 Neuroscience backs up ancient wisdom and tells us exactly what to do to feel more joy right away!
-Check out the research that shows us how to create more joy.See the research
+Check out the research that shows us how to create more JOY.See the research

+Practicing kindness feels good and creates a ripple effect of greater good.
 It can be as small as smiling at someone in the grocery store.
 In short, it’s just doing something that will benefit another person or the world.

-Reaching outside of ourselves is a path to joy.
-See a friend.
-Visit a neighbor.
-Volunteer.
+Reach out and discover what's shared and special between us all.
 Opening your heart to another will bring joy to both of you.
 So even though you might want to avoid humanity altogether when you’re feeling down, you’ll be a lot happier if you connect with some of us.

 When you are kind to someone else, you end up being joyful, but why?
 Because we realize that we are made for goodness.